 Property and joint assets

-A solution to joint ownership can be to 'sever the joint tenant' (ie split the joint tenancy into a tenancy in common).
+In England and Wales, a solution to joint ownership can be to 'sever the joint tenant' (ie split the joint tenancy into a tenancy in common).
 Each person can then own distinct shares in the property.
 This means you can sell your share to your partner, or leave it in your will to whom you wish.
-To do this in England and Wales, you would need to use a Notice to sever joint tenancy and register this with the Land Registry.
+To do this, use a Notice to sever joint tenancy and register this with the Land Registry.

 In Scotland, changing ownership from common owners with survivorship to common owners (what tenants in common are known as in Scotland) is a very complex procedure.
 You should Ask a lawyer if you want to change how your property is held.